cloudmesh/cloudmesh-mpi/doc/chapters/slurm/reportfeb22.md

 When attempting to ssh to the Pis, ensure that on the laptop, the ~/.ssh/known_hosts file does not have conflicting entries for past red configurations.

+If you already have a cluster_red_keys file when trying to gather, delete the old one.

 Another note: when scattering the keys on windows, it might help to cd to the .ssh folder if you receive a "ERROR The file does not exist" error otherwise.

 ```